 TEAM MAKE-UP: Children are placed on teams first according to their preference in coach, or wanting to play with a sibling or friend, then by age and gender.
 Secondly, they are placed according to their zip code.
 It's good to have kids from the same area on the same team especially if they are from the same school or in the event parents want to carpool.

-TEAM UNIFORMS: T-shirts are an additional fee.
-They will have two shirts one blue (Home) and one green (Away).
+TEAM UNIFORMS: T-shirts are included in the registration fees for the league.
+Each team's T-shirt color will vary.
 We strongly recommend that players tuck their shirts in.